Lemon-Chad/jpizza-docs/source/nativefuncs.md

 - `pop<list, index>` : Removes the item at the given index from the list.
 - `extend<list, list>` : Returns the concatenation of the two lists.
 - `insert<list, item, index>` : Inserts the given item at the given index of the list.
+- `setIndex<list, item, index>` : Sets the given index to the given item of the list.
 - `size<list>` : Returns the size of the given list.
 - `foreach<list, func>` : Applies the given function to each element of the list.
 - `choose<list>` : Chooses a random item from the list.